thomasmeadows/angular-ui-chat/README.md

     $scope.uiChatOptions = {
       //'left' or 'right'; defaults to right
       usersListSide: 'right',
-      //if set to twa, the chat will filter for twemoji awesome
+      //if set to twa, the cha t will filter for twemoji awesome
       emoji: 'twa',
       curseFilter: true,
+      //start this will filter items in the input box
+      mentionParse: true,
+      emojiParse: true,
+      pmParse: true,
+      //end input box filters
+      defaultCurseReplacer: '$|^&!',
       users: [arrayOfUsersInChat],
       user: {userObject},
       userFeedback: {